 A public broadcasting advocate for nearly 40 years, John has founded community radio and television stations and brought wireless broadband services dedicated to schools and nonprofits to markets throughout the United States.
 In 1995, John spearheaded the launch of Free Speech TV (FSTV), which reaches an over-the-air audience of 30 million households nationwide.
 In 1983, John founded the EBS organizations, five non-profit organizations that obtained licenses in what is now the Educational Broadband Service (EBS) band.
 Utilizing the organizations’ spectrum, commercial operator Clearwire, in concert with principal investor Sprint Wireless, delivers 4G broadband to many major U.S. cities.
 In exchange for the use of this spectrum, Clearwire provides the EBS organizations with royalties, which the organizations allocate to their operations and philanthropic efforts.
 John lives in Boulder, CO.

-Chris is the Director of Voqal’s EducationOnDemand initiative.
-Chris is responsible for bringing quality content and internet connectivity to schools.
+Chris is an account manager for Voqal’s Mobile Citizen initiative.
+Chris is responsible for retail renewal accounts and FCC compliance through educational accounts.
 Chris graduated from the University of Pittsburgh with a B.A. in European History.
 Chris loves the outdoors, reading history books and rooting for his beloved Steelers.
 Chris joined Voqal in 2001.

 Harvests, Inc. is a Denver-based consultant group assisting non-profit organizations with economic strategies to strengthen and extend their reach.